Toronto, Ontario (1899)

 Interestingly, the architect, E.J.
 Lennox had chosen to use plaster on wood lath in offices and secondary spaces, and the more modern expanded metal lath on ceilings in public spaces and council chambers.
 The metal lath and plaster ceilings have held up beautifully.
 This became apparent in 2005 when HPCS, working with Chris Hall of +VG Architects, conducted a thorough investigation of all 415 ceilings in the building as part of the planning for a new HVAC system.

 Cornices in these and other rooms were treated with another HPCS device – the Cornice Treatment Wand™.
-The development of these tools meant that measured amounts of evenly distributed consolidation primer and consolidation agent could for the first time be predictably and efficiently applied to the upper side of wood lath and plaster ceilings without the need to remove flooring in the room above.
+The development of these tools meant that measured amounts of evenly distributed consolidation primer and consolidation agent could, for the first time, be predictably and efficiently applied to the upper side of wood lath and plaster ceilings without the need to remove flooring in the room above.